-The original location of Click Funeral Home was 900 East Broadway, which is the present day site of Broadway Florist.
+The original location of Click Funeral Home, Inc. was 900 East Broadway, which is the present day site of Broadway Florist.
 When Walnut Street Elementary School was closed in 1972, Polly and Glenn made another bold decision to purchase the building and undertake the major renovation needed.
-In 1973, the transformation was complete and Click Funeral Home moved into its present location at 109 Walnut Street with the family residing underneath.
+In 1973, the transformation was complete and Click Funeral Home, Inc. moved into its present location at 109 Walnut Street with the family residing underneath.

-Click Funeral Home has always operated as a family business.
+Click Funeral Home, Inc. has always operated as a family business.
 At its inception, Glenn called on his brothers J. D. and Jimmy Click to help operate the new, but fast growing business.
 It was during those years while the young business flourished, that Polly and Glenn faced "death" on another level with the loss of their son Stevie at the age of sixteen.
 A few months later their fifth son, Tim, was born, and brought new life to the family, while Stevie continued to live on in the hearts of everyone who knew him.
 As Polly and Glenn's children have literally grown up in the family business, it is no surprise that each of them have chosen the Funeral Home as their life's work.
-Glenn Click passed away in September 2008.
-His family members continue the tradition of excellent, personal, caring service started by their father and grandfather.
+Glenn Click passed away in September 2008 and Polly Click in January 2021.
+Their family members continue the tradition of excellent, personal, caring service started by their parents and grandparents.